chryzsh/practical-hacking/part-4-privilege-escalation.md

 What is sudo?

 `sudo` is a command you will probably see a lot in the Linux world.
 It allows regular users to perform certain tasks as root user.
-This is useful for performing administrative tasks without switching to the root user all th etime.
+This is useful for performing administrative tasks without switching to the root user all the time.
 It requires that the user has been added to the sudoers group.
 Of course we should abuse this.
 Try `sudo -l` to find the commands the user you currently can run as sudo.

 ### Linux permissions

-In Linux, everything is a file All files have owners and access permissions We use that to our advantage
+In Linux, everything is a file.
+All files have owners and access permissions and we use that to our advantage

 `ls -l Desktop/`